promo-zero-headerHong Kong incorporation

 There is no statutory requirement to file accounts or appoint auditors, although companies regulated in Cayman may follow additional rules.

-Each January, exempted companies must submit an annual return to the Registrar.
-This filing confirms whether any changes occurred in the Memorandum or Articles of Association and provides details of activities carried out outside the Islands.
-At the same time, the company must pay the annual renewal fee to preserve its good standing.
+Annual returns and annual fees fall due in January each year, starting the first January after registration.
+The return confirms whether any changes occurred in the Memorandum or Articles of Association and provides details of activities carried out outside the Islands.

 Taxation

 One of the defining advantages of a Cayman exempted company is its tax-neutral status.
-These companies are exempt from corporate income tax, capital gains tax, and withholding tax, and there are no taxes on dividends or estate inheritance.
-This setup is central to the distinct entity and remains a key draw for global investors.
+The Cayman Islands imposes no corporate income tax, capital gains tax, withholding tax, or payroll tax on companies, and there are no taxes on dividends or estate inheritance.
+This position applies jurisdiction-wide rather than being a concession granted only to exempted companies.

 Beneficial Ownership Transparency